 - 1. STOP!
-Read the safety information above on this label. - Set the thermostat to lowest setting. - 3.
+Read the safety information above on this label. - 2.
+Set the thermostat to lowest setting. - 3.
 Turn off all electric power to the appliance. - 4.
 This appliance is equipped with an ignition device which automatically lights the burner.
 Do not try to light the burner by hand. - 5.
 Push the gas control lever to "OFF" Position.
 Do not force. - 6.
 Wait five (5) minutes to clear out any gas.
 Then smell for gas, including near the floor.
-If you then smell gas, STOP!Follow "B" then smell gas, STOP!Follow "In the safety information above on this label if you don't smell gas, go to next step.
+If you then smell gas, STOP.
+Follow "B" in the safety. information above on this label if you don't smell gas, go to next step.